artsy/eigen/HACKS.md

 This package includes a `setPageName` method on `SiftReactNative`, but no corresponding type.
 I patched it to add the type.

-## Patch-package for @braze/react-native-sdk

-#### When can we remove this:

-When we upgrade @braze/react-native-sdk to version >= 8.3.0.

-#### Explanation/Context:

-We had to patch Braze in order to proceed with the react native upgrade to 0.73.9.
-The patch was needed to support kotlin jvm target 17 and in order to also make targetCompatibility and sourceCompatibility compatible with the JAVA 17 which is the standard for newer rn versions starting 0.73.

 ## Patch-package for @react-navigation/native